sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

   Figure 1: The structure of the behavioral prior network
 </p>

-The output of the behavioral prior is used as a concatenation of three vectors: the position of the end effector, the orientation of the end effector, and the grip action.
-Joint angles are calculated using inverse kinematics.
-The value reward function in reinforcement learning is 1 if the task if successfuly complete, 0 if it is not.

-The environment in the reinforcement learning is composed of 3 three objects and the manipulator.
-The agent's task is to either pick a specific object and raise it or pick a specific object and place it on another specific object.
+After training the behavioral prior with the near optimal data, an agent which takes camera observations as inputs and gives 7D action vectors as outputs is used.
+The output of the agent is fed into the behavioral prior network and the output of the behavioral prior network is used as the final decision of the agent.
+This way, a random decision from the agent is biased into an action that could be useful in other tasks.
+Then, a suitable reinforcement learning algorithm, SAC in this case, can be used in order to train the agent to control the environment through the behavioral prior network.
+SAC is suitable for the expermients given in the paper since it allows reinforcement learning in continuos observation and continuous action spaces.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61411406/126990430-0e188b3a-0646-41a5-8393-33c9c5319119.png"/>